MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-a-multi-geo-environment.md

 ## Security and Compliance Admin Center

-There is one central compliance center for a multi-geo tenant: [Office 365 Security & Compliance Center](https://protection.office.com/?rfr=AdminCenter\#/homepage).
+There is one central compliance center for a multi-geo tenant: [Microsoft 365 Security & Compliance Center](https://protection.office.com/?rfr=AdminCenter\#/homepage).

 ## SharePoint storage quota